oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 However, an attacker could also utilize a correctly registered redirect URI to perform phishing attacks.
 The attacker could, for example, register a client via dynamic client registration {{RFC7591}}
+and execute one of the following attacks:

-and intentionally send an erroneous authorization request, e.g., by using an invalid scope value, thus instructing the AS to redirect the user agent to its phishing site.
+1. Intentionally send an erroneous authorization request, e.g., by using an invalid scope value, thus instructing the AS to redirect the user-agent to its phishing site.
+1. Intentionally send a valid authorization request with `client_id` and `redirect_uri` controlled by the attacker.
+After the user authenticates, the AS prompts the user to provide consent to the request.
+If the user notices an issue with the request and declines the request, the AS still redirects the user agent to the phishing site.
+In this case, the user agent will be redirected to the phishing site regardless of the action taken by the user.
+1. Intentionally send a valid silent authentication request (`prompt=none`) with `client_id` and `redirect_uri` controlled by the attacker.
+In this case, the AS will automatically redirect the user agent to the phishing site.

-The AS MUST take precautions to prevent this threat.
-Based on its risk assessment, the AS needs to decide whether it can trust the redirect URI and SHOULD only automatically redirect the user agent if it trusts the redirect URI.
+The AS MUST take precautions to prevent these threats.
+The AS MUST always authenticate the user first and, with the exception of the silent authentication use case, prompt the user for credentials when needed, before redirecting the user.
+Based on its risk assessment, the AS needs to decide whether it can trust the redirect URI or not.
+It could take into account  URI analytics done internally or through some external service to evaluate the credibility and trustworthiness content behind the URI, and the source of the redirect URI and other client data.

+The AS SHOULD only automatically redirect the user agent if it trusts the redirect URI.
 If the URI is not trusted, the AS MAY inform the user and rely on the user to make the correct decision.

 ## Authorization Server Mix-Up Mitigation in Native Apps